Toddy Pictures Company

 Toddy Pictures Company was a film distribution and production company.
-It was founded by in 1941 by Ted Toddy (1900-1983) in a consolidation of his film businesses under the new name.
+It was founded in 1941 by Ted Toddy (1900-1983) in a consolidation of his film businesses under the new name.
 The film company specialized in African-American films.

 Toddy was born in Russia.
 He worked for more than a decade at major studios before establishing Dixie National Pictures in Atlanta.
-He was involved in efforts to distribute the 1936 film Polygamy which ran into censorship hurdles and Joseph Breen.
-He added Million Dollar Productions to his business in 1940.
+He was involved in efforts to distribute the 1936 film Polygamy which ran into censorship hurdles and censor Joseph Breen.

+Toddy added Million Dollar Productions to his business in 1940.
 Toddy re-released Million Dollar Productions films with new titles and marketing.

 Toddy marketed light comedies with outdoor scenes and plenty of musical performances to Black audiences.